 Course fee: £120 including 2 course homemade lunch

 10.00am – 4.00pm

-Steve’s aim is to capture light and form by the most simple and fresh means possible and to pass on this approach to course students.
-Steve likes to lead by example and his ‘one to one’ teaching is supported by demonstrations and short tutorials.
+Andrew’s aim is to capture light and form by the most simple and fresh means possible and to pass on this approach to course students.
+Andrew likes to lead by example and his ‘one to one’ teaching is supported by demonstrations and short tutorials.
 He makes no distinction between beginners and more experienced artists, believing all are deserving of his time and effort, whatever their ability.
 Whenever possible course members are taken out into the surrounding countryside so that they may experience capturing the essence of a scene plein air.
 When bad weather prohibits inspiration is sought in the studio via photographs, sketches and personal demonstration.
-So join Steve on a journey that is unending and at times full of frustration and pitfalls yet, for the determined traveller, one that can be so rewarding.
+So join Andrew on a journey that is unending and at times full of frustration and pitfalls yet, for the determined traveller, one that can be so rewarding.